czang97/deltascope_SDS410_2019/README.md

 - Set root as your cueerent folder
 ```
 root = os.path.abspath('.')
+```
 - All output will be saved in a sample output folder with a time stamp
-```

 Reading in the data
 ------
+- Store your data in a data folder under `experiments`.
+Keep AT data file in one folder and ZRF data in another folder.
+The data files in your AT folder and your ZRF folder have to match up as pairs.
+Notice that the data files in your AT and ZRF folder will run at once.

-- For personal laptops, please try limiting the maximum amount of data being read in under 10 paired samples (so 20 samples in total).
+- Thus, if you are using personal laptops, please try limiting the amount of data being read at once to about 5 paired samples (so 5 AT data in the AT folder and 5 ZRF data in the ZRF folder).
 - It will take approximately 30 seconds per sample, and the code prints out how long each iteration takes.
 - If the circle on the top right corner of your Jupyter Notebook file is filled, the computer is working to read in the data.
 It just takes time.
+-`klist` gives you a dicctionary key for your samples.
+Later, you will need to extract sample by calling the key for your sample.

 Functions
 ----------